coharou/JavaScript-Term-Project/finalproject/readme.txt

 ///------------------------------
 1)  Tic-Tac-Toe is the traditional pen-and-paper game brought to a digital platform.
 There are no differences in how it plays here.
     It is suggested to be played with another person at your computer or through a stream.
-    To liven the experience, there are multiple board styles and designs are available for the user to choose from.
-2)  Checkers CTF is similar to the board game version, with a major twist: the board is triangular, with one corner having a flag, and the other two holding the players.
+2)  Checkers, like Tic-Tac-Toe, is the old board game version moved online.
-    Players must balance effectively dodging their opponents like in the original game, while also trying to pull the flag back to their corner.
+    Players must balance effectively taking their opponents pieces, while not losing their own.
 3)  "Hooked!" is a 2D side-scroller where the player is equipped with a grappling hook, and tasked with flinging themselves over dangerous obstacles to reach the finish.
     There's one, extensive level without any checkpoints included.
 Being hit once is an instant death, causing a restart all the way back at the beginning.